Arslan Azad

 Visiting PhD Student, Institute of Education, Tsinghua University (2022-2026)

-Topic: "Integration with mind and hand: Analytics across multiple learning platforms in VET”"
+Topic: "Integration with mind and hand: Analytics across multiple learning platforms in VET”

-Supervisors: Xibin Han
+Supervisors: Prof. Xibin Han

 Wanruo Shi is a PhD candidate at Tsinghua University and currently a visiting PhD student at UniSA.
 Her research interest is in learning analytics and VET (vocational education and training).
 She aims to explore how theoretical learning and practical training are integrated with the data trace from both practical training systems and learning management systems in VET.
 She also attempts comparative studies between China and Australia in this area.